m-kru/Reconfigurable-Computing-Project-Layout/README.md

 If the answer is both, then split it into 2 (or more) files and put them into relevant directories.
 If the file can't be split, then make whatever decision you feel is right.

+### Symbolic links

+Do not be afraid of using symbolic links.
+This is very simple and powerful concept.
+Use symbolic links to share common files between software "subprojects" or to share common stuff between projects in case of monorepo.

 ### Files grouping

 Try to group files by language, target or tool criteria.